- Introduction

 Add your data source

 Use the menu to navigate to My data sources.
-Press the + ADD A DATSOURCE button.
+Press the + ADD A DATASOURCE button.

 In the Data product definition, pick the definition you used for your productizer.